phoebila/121-Final-Project/README.md

 ### How we satisfied the software requirements (F0.b-F0.g)

+-   [x] [F0.a] You control a character moving over a 2D grid.
+    -   The player moves by occupying the tile space the cursor pressed indicates they should occupy.
 -   [x] [F0.b] You advance time manually in the turn-based simulation.
     -   The button at the top of the tile world increments time by an hour at a time.
 -   [x] [F0.c] You can reap or sow plants on grid cells only when you are near them.